-Our Senior Vice President Sustainability and Chief Environmental Officer, who reports to our Chief Sustainability Officer, assesses, prioritizes and manages all aspects of our environmental efforts across the company.
-This position monitors the status of environmental compliance and activities for both our domestic and international operations, and institutes regular meetings with regulatory officials to share information, build relationships and demonstrate our commitment to environmental excellence.
+Our Senior Vice President and Chief Environmental Officer assesses, prioritizes and manages all aspects of our environmental efforts globally This position monitors the status of environmental compliance and activities for both our domestic and international operations, and institutes regular meetings with regulatory officials to share information, build relationships and demonstrate our commitment to environmental excellence.
 In addition to this leadership and oversight:

-- An environmental management system (EMS), modeled after ISO 14001, is in place at each of our U.S. facilities, - We have set targets to protect and conserve our environment and natural resources, and - We routinely evaluate new and emerging technologies aimed toward pollution prevention, conservation, energy efficiency and sustainable operation.
+- o An environmental management system (EMS), modeled after ISO 14001, is in place at each of our U.S. facilities, - We have set targets to protect and conserve our environment and natural resources, and - We routinely evaluate new and emerging technologies aimed toward pollution prevention, conservation, energy efficiency and sustainable operation.